 This program is supported by The New York Community Trust.

 Chamber Music America’s Ensemble Forward program is an initiative for emerging ensembles that perform Western European classical and contemporary chamber music and are based in the five boroughs of New York City.
 The goals of this program are to support ensembles at a crucial time in their career development and to help them navigate an increasingly demanding cultural landscape.

 CMA will provide grant funds for ensembles to work with an established chamber music coach to help them develop their distinctive ensemble sound; make career information resources available; and create networking opportunities for ensemble musicians to meet each other, as well as composers and presenters, further enlarging their professional circles.
-Now in its fourth year, two new program features are career training and advancement through CMA’s Learning Residentials and financial support for making a demo recording.
+The program includes career training and advancement through CMA’s Learning Residentials and financial support for making a demo recording.

 GRANT COMPONENTS & FUNDING